General Bayesian quantile regression for counts via generative modeling: Analysis of length of hospital stay for acute myocardial infarction

-As expected from Figure~\ref{fig:sp-proposed}, the effects of covariates on the continuous conditional quantiles vary flexibly across the different quantiles.
+Figure~\ref{fig:reg-prop} presents the posterior means and 95\% credible intervals of the function $f_{\tau,j}(x_j)$ for $\tau=0.1$, $0.5$ and $0.9$ under the proposed and continuous Poisson approaches.
+In each panel, the estimated functions of each covariate for the three quantiles are overlaid, and the shaded areas represent the 95\% intervals.
+As expected from Figure~\ref{fig:sp-ytau}, the effects of covariates on the continuous conditional quantiles vary flexibly across the different quantiles.
 This is particularly true for \texttt{age} and \texttt{hr}.
 For $\tau=0.1$ and $0.5$, younger patients with ages below the average have shorter lengths of stay, while the age of patients above the average does not influence these quantiles of \texttt{los} as the 95\% intervals include zero.
-For example, the posterior mean and 95\% interval for $f_1(-2.023)$, which corresponds to 40.46 years of age, are, respectively, $-0.592$ and $(-1.110, -0.053)$ for $\tau=0.1$ and $-1.282$ and $(-2.023, -1.436)$ for $\tau=0.5$.
-For $\tau=0.9$, the effect of \texttt{age} is more pronounced, significantly influencing the upper quantiles of exttt {LoS}.
-For the upper quantiles of \texttt{LoS}, younger and older patients have longer lengths of stay than those with the average age.
-In this case, the posterior mean and 95\% interval of $f_1(-2.023)$ are, respectively, $-3.276$ and $(-5.195, -1.436)$.
-On the other hand, those of $f_1(-0.014)$, which corresponds to 69.62 years of age and is close to the average age, are $1.121$ and $(0.473,1.887)$, respectively.
-For $\tau=0.1$ and $0.5$, the posterior means of $f_1(-0.014)$ are $0.239$ and $0.327$, respectively, and 95\% intervals are $(0.058, 0.450)$ and $(0.135, 0.539)$, respectively.
+For example, the posterior mean and 95\% interval for $f_1(-2.023)$, which corresponds to 40.46 years of age, are, respectively, $-0.593$ and $(-1.109, -0.056)$ for $\tau=0.1$ and $-1.283$ and $(-2.023, -0.586)$ for $\tau=0.5$.
+For $\tau=0.9$, the effect of \texttt{age} is more pronounced, significantly influencing the upper quantiles of \texttt{LoS}.
+For the upper quantiles of \texttt{LoS}, patients of both younger and older ages have a longer stay than those of the average age.
+In this case, the posterior mean and 95\% interval of $f_1(-2.023)$ are, respectively, $-3.281$ and $(-5.206, -1.410)$.
+On the other hand, those of $f_1(-0.014)$, which corresponds to 69.62 years of age and is close to the average age, are $1.121$ and $(0.471,1.892)$, respectively.
+For $\tau=0.1$ and $0.5$, the posterior means of $f_1(-0.014)$ are $0.239$ and $0.327$, respectively, and 95\% intervals are $(0.059, 0.450)$ and $(0.136, 0.539)$, respectively.